usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 **Why Your Story Matters**

 Digital service procurement is constantly evolving.
 What worked last year might not work today—and what you figure out today might help someone else tomorrow.
-That’s why telling the story of your procurement work—what went right, what went sideways, and what you’d do differently—is such a powerful contribution to the community.
+That’s why telling the story of your procurement work, what went right, what went sideways, and what you’d do differently, is such a powerful contribution to the community.

 You don’t have to be a professional writer.
 You just have to be willing to reflect, be honest, and share.
 Storytelling helps you communicate complex decisions, lessons, and context that others might not find in a policy memo or contract clause.
 By putting your real-world experiences into words, you help others learn faster and navigate similar challenges with more confidence.

 As a DITAP graduate, you’ve learned a lot about designing smarter, more flexible procurements.
 Now, you’re in a great position to pay it forward by documenting what worked (and what didn’t) and sharing your experience with others.
-Think of it as contributing to the larger body of knowledge—one story at a time.
+Think of it as contributing to the larger body of knowledge, one story at a time.

 ### Why Sharing Matters in Government Procurement

 #### When You Share, Everyone Gets Smarter

 We all know procurement can be messy, especially when you’re dealing with new technologies, tight timelines, or unexpected curveballs.
-But every procurement teaches you something—about collaboration, process, communication, risk, or innovation.
+But every procurement teaches you something, about collaboration, process, communication, risk, or innovation.
 When you share those lessons, it helps the whole ecosystem work better.

 Knowledge sharing helps:

-* Make future procurements stronger by avoiding repeat mistakes
+* Make future procurements stronger by avoiding repeat mistakes.

-* Build resilience by highlighting how you adapted to challenges
+* Build resilience by highlighting how you adapted to challenges.

-* Spread good ideas across agencies
+* Spread good ideas across agencies.

-* Create a record of lessons learned that others can build on
+* Create a record of lessons learned that others can build on.

 Whether it’s a quick blog post, a deeper case study, or a hallway chat, these conversations add up to a smarter, more connected acquisition workforce.

 #### Stories Help Make Sense of the Work

 Let’s be real: most acquisition work isn’t linear.
 You make trade-offs, adapt plans, and build relationships that shape the outcome.
-A story gives you the space to explain the “why” and “how” behind the decisions—not just the end result.
+A story gives you the space to explain the “why” and “how” behind the decisions, not just the end result.
 That kind of nuance is hard to capture in checklists or templates, but stories bring it to life.

 They also help others *feel* the experience.
-A good story isn’t just informative—it’s memorable.
+A good story isn’t just informative, it’s memorable.
 That emotional connection helps others remember the lesson and apply it later, even in totally different situations.

 #### What’s Worth Sharing?

 There are two types of knowledge to think about when telling your story:

-* Explicit knowledge is easy to document—things like policies, templates, and rules.
+* Explicit knowledge is easy to document, things like policies, templates, and rules.

-* Tacit knowledge is harder to explain—it’s the gut instincts, relationship strategies, and workarounds you develop through experience.
+* Tacit knowledge is harder to explain, it’s the gut instincts, relationship strategies, and workarounds you develop through experience.

 Your procurement story is a great way to turn that tacit knowledge into something useful for others.
 Talk about the decisions you made, the questions you asked, the conversations that helped move things forward.
 These details are gold for other acquisition professionals who might face similar situations.

 #### Building a Culture of Sharing Starts With Us

-For knowledge sharing to really take root, we need to normalize it—and that starts with leadership and culture.
+For knowledge sharing to really take root, we need to normalize it, and that starts with leadership and culture.
 That means:

-* Creating space for learning from mistakes, not hiding them
+* Creating space for learning from mistakes, not hiding them.

-* Encouraging open, judgment-free conversations
+* Encouraging open, judgment-free conversations.

-* Recognizing and rewarding people who take time to reflect and share
+* Recognizing and rewarding people who take time to reflect and share.

 Psychological safety plays a big part in this.
 People need to feel safe being honest, even when things didn’t go perfectly.
 And while financial rewards aren’t always feasible, small things like public shout-outs, leadership support, or adding knowledge sharing to performance goals can go a long way.